Home / About this site

 Goals

 There is plenty of peer-reviewed research behind Cardano.
 What's being missed by a lot of people, however, is the enormous engineering work being done to implement these ideas.
-In the spirit of radical transparency, I wanted to expose more of that activity from the Cardano development groups in order to
+In the spirit of radical transparency, we wanted to expose more of that activity from the Cardano development groups in order to

-• and finally, consider Cardano as a standard bearer for good software practices
+- and finally, consider Cardano as a standard bearer for good software practices

 The cryptocurrency space is awash with projects that optimize for hype and are able to get by with showing little or no code at all.
 We must understand if code is hidden due to unsatisfactory technical merit or other reasons.
 If Bitcoin's source code had been kept private then the markets would have been very different today.